comsysto/jumbodb/README.md

 - As data store for low-latency 'Big Data' apps
 - Fast analysis over 'Big Data' with low budget
-- Very fast imports (the limitation is the ethernet interface or disk)
 - Store, index and query huge amounts of data
 - Make your Hadoop outputs accessible to every application (e.g. aggregated statistics)
 - Providing billions of datasets in a very short time